dronir/JLCfilter/README.md

 The script tries to automatically determine your project name by looking for a `.kicad_pcb` file in the directory.
-If that file doesn't exist in the directory or you have named the BOM and position files something else, you need to specify them:
+If that file doesn't exist or you have named the BOM and position files something else, you need to specify them:

 ```
 python JLCfilter.py --bom my_BOM.csv --pos my_positions.csv